Bridge House Centre for Health1 Broughton Road ApproachFulhamLondon, SW6 2FETel: 0203 313 6200

 Download our Private Fees

-Please ring the surgery on our main number to be given your test results.
+Please ring the surgery on our main number between the hours of 12 and 2 to be given your test results.
 Blood and Urine test results can take between 5-7 days to come back and for X-ray and scan results they can take up to three weeks to come back.

 Our reception staff are not trained to interpret results.
 If you have any further questions regarding your results please book an appointment or a routine telephone consultation slot with the doctor.